axeII/axell.dev/content/posts/plex-incident-debugging-infrastructure/index.md

 #### The Culprit Revealed

-After correlating the IP addresses and doing some detective work, I discovered the source of the mysterious connections: my friend's Plex server.
+After the long investigation I finally discovered the source of the mysterious connections: my friend's Plex server.

 It turns out that several years ago, we had connected our Plex servers together for fun - probably to share libraries or test some features.
 This is a legitimate Plex feature that allows server owners to share content with each other.
 However, we had both completely forgotten about this connection, and it had been quietly running in the background ever since.